ltdrdata/CompyUI-Impact-Pack/README.md

 ## Custom Nodes
 ### [Detector nodes](https://github.com/ltdrdata/ComfyUI-extension-tutorials/blob/Main/ComfyUI-Impact-Pack/tutorial/detectors.md)
   * `SAMLoader` - Loads the SAM model.
-  * `UltralyticsDetectorProvider` - Loads the Ultralystics model to provide SEGM_DETECTOR, BBOX_DETECTOR.
-    - Unlike `MMDetDetectorProvider`, for segm models, `BBOX_DETECTOR` is also provided.
-    - The various models available in UltralyticsDetectorProvider can be downloaded through **ComfyUI-Manager**.
   * `ONNXDetectorProvider` - Loads the ONNX model to provide BBOX_DETECTOR.
   * `CLIPSegDetectorProvider` - Wrapper for CLIPSeg to provide BBOX_DETECTOR.
     * You need to install the ComfyUI-CLIPSeg node extension.